Alex Emmert's Homepage

 /ælɪks ɛmɚt/

-A person with a hat and necklace smiling in front of a building
+A person with glasses smiling in front of a freight train

-I am a junior (third-year) undergraduate student studying Linguistics and Computer Science at the University of Maryland.
+I am a senior (fourth-year) undergraduate student studying Linguistics and Computer Science at the University of Maryland.
 The areas of linguistics I'm most interested in are L1 acquisition, formal semantics, and syntax.
+I hope to enter a graduate program focused on these areas starting in the Fall of 2026.

 Contact me at terpmail.umd.edu as emmert.